schubergphilis/twitterwall/README.md

 installation
 ------------
 Being a django application, you'll need a system with Django installed.

+Start by installing python-setuptools and python-pip, which can be done on an Ubuntu/Debian system like: sudo apt-get install  python-setuptools python-pip

 There is a requirements.txt in the root of the project to help you install Django and twitter using pip.

 It is recommended to install the project in /opt/twitterwall.
 If you install it elsewhere, there are some paths in settings.py that need